Back

 1 hour sick leave for every 40 hours worked

-Connecticut, Maine, Washington
+Connecticut, Illinois, Maine, Washington

 1 hour sick leave for every 52 hours worked